Cedric1910/COSC349Job_Listing_Noticeboard/README.md

 This application aims to give users a platform to post available job positions using a form which then gets displayed on a job dashboard.
 This is separated into three virtual machines, each contributing functionality through a particular component.

-- First virtual machine: ??
+- First virtual machine: Job listing form

-- Second virtual machine: ??
+- Second virtual machine: MySQL database

-- Third virtual machine: ??
+- Third virtual machine: Job listing noticeboard